Lira Mercer Wears A Lacy Pink Outfit That Displays Her Plunging Cleavage In New Instagram Pic

 “I just got these pj’s today,” chimed in a fourth person.

 Early this morning, Lira shared another image that appeared to be from the same photo shoot.
-It looked similar to the one above, except in former pic Lira faced away from the camera and took a long sip from her wineglass.
-Her voluptuous booty was on display, as her short shorts rode up her backside and left plenty visible for her fans to drool over.
+It looked similar to the one above, except in the earlier pic, she faced away from the camera and took a long sip from her wineglass.
+Her voluptuous booty was on display, as her short shorts rode up her backside and left plenty visible for her fans to fawn over.

-Yesterday, The Inquisitr reported that Lira had shared a sultry photo of herself wearing a tan bra and skimpy panties while sitting beneath a painted self-portrait.
+Yesterday, The Inquisitr reported that Lira had posted a sultry snap of herself wearing a tan bra and skimpy panties while sitting beneath a painted self-portrait.